fcontrepois/zettelkasten/Readme.md

 ---
 created: 2023-12-20
-updated: 2023-12-20
+updated: 2024-01-24
+publish: false
 ---
 # Welcome to the backup of my [Digital Garden](https://zt.frankcontrepois.com)

 ## Welcome

-Hello and welcome, I am [Frank Contrepois](https://zt.frankcontrepois.com/About+me/About+me+-+index), and this is my Digital Garden, where I learn in public.
+Hello and welcome, I am [Frank Contrepois](https://zt.frankcontrepois.com/About+me/About+me+-+index), and this is my Digital Garden where I learn in public.
 This is where I store or index new learning and discoveries,  connecting them with my current knowledge.

 ![42938004_s.jpg](https://publish-01.obsidian.md/access/42fbbde8a5667efd1a2ee23cc5df77df/attachement/42938004_s.jpg)